-The nooks and hidden hillsides of Overlook Farm are occupied by burgeoning berry patches, where farm proprietor, Nathalie Pettus grows plump black raspberries, blueberries, and red rhubarb using sustainable practices.
+When Overlook Farm first began, it housed a sprawling orchard filled with apple trees.
+Often sold straight from the cart, and sometimes stenciled for special occasions, the apples that grew here were so crisp and delicious that they were once given as a present to Missouri native President Harry S Truman at the White House.
+The nooks and hidden hillsides of Overlook Farm are occupied by burgeoning berry patches, where the proprietor, Nathalie Pettus, grows plump black raspberries, blueberries, and red rhubarb using sustainable practices.
+We also grow peaches, plums, cherries, strawberries, pears, and blackberries.
 Many of these fruits are used to create seasonal syrups and jams.
-Others lend their flavor to fresh farm desserts and refreshing cocktails at The Station.
-And some are plucked straight from the ground and enjoyed on the spot.
+Others lend their flavor to fresh farm desserts, refreshing cocktails, and some are plucked straight from the ground and enjoyed on the spot.